4.5. Generating Random Numbers

 4.5.1.
 Exponential Random Number Generator

-Recall from Continuous Distributions that (4.1) is the CDF of the exponential probability distribution.
+Recall from Continuous Distributions that equation (4.2) is the CDF of the exponential probability distribution.

-Equation (4.2) shows the inverse of the CDF found by letting y = F(a) and solving for a.
-To make an exponential random number generator we use (4.2) and the rand number generator that has a uniform distribution in the interval (0, 1).
+Equation (4.3) shows the inverse of the CDF found by letting \(y = F(a)\) and solving for \(a\).
+The randexp function in randexp generates random numbers with an exponential distribution using equation (4.3) and the rand function that gives a uniform distribution in the interval \((0, 1)\).
 Fig. 4.9 shows a histogram of a random variable created with our random number generator.

 function X = randexp(lambda, m, n)